jarelllama/Blocklist-Checker/README.md

 * Compress
 * RemoveModifiers

-These transformations remove redundant rules and strip modifiers to convert the blocklist format to domains.
+These transformations remove redundant rules and strip modifiers to format the blocklist to domains.

 The percentage next to the count is the entries compressed from the total raw entries (a higher percentage means higher compression).